cloudmanic/v1.options.cafe/README.md

 ## Getting Up And Running

-- Run `go run main.go -cmd=symbol-import` to import all the possible symbols into the symbols db table.
+* Run `go run main.go -cmd=symbol-import` to import all the possible symbols into the symbols db table.

+## Process To Add A New Options Strategy

+* Add a new trade type in `backend/library/archive/trade_types`

+* Add the new trade type in `backend/library/archive/trade_group_classify.go` both functions: ClassifyTradeGroup, and GetAmountRiskedInTrade

+* Update the ENUM values in `TradeGroup:type`.
+Typically I will update the model code, then update the ENUM locally, in testing DB, and then on production by hand.

+* Add option in `frontend/src/app/trading/trades/home.component.html`